nikhilbadyal/bitwarden-backup/README.md

 This repository contains two bash scripts:
 1.  `setup-rclone.sh`: Configures `rclone` specifically for Cloudflare R2 storage using environment variables.
 This script only needs to be run *once* initially or when your R2 configuration changes.
-2.  `backup.sh`: Performs an automated backup of a Bitwarden vault using the `bw` CLI, validates the export, compresses and encrypts it, uploads it to the configured R2 bucket using `rclone`, and prunes old backups from R2 based on a retention count.
+2.  `backup.sh`: Performs an automated backup of a Bitwarden vault using the `bw` CLI, validates the export, compresses and encrypts it, uploads it to the configured R2 bucket using `rclone`, prunes old backups from R2 based on a retention count, and optionally sends notifications via Apprise.

 ## Features